 10. Shows Empathy for Others and Caring a Bit

-By demonstrating empathy towards other people, you’ll not only be a good example and role model but you’ll develop an open environment where people feel comfortable coming to you with issues or problems at work.
+By demonstrating empathy towards other people, you’ll be a good example and role model and develop an open environment where people feel comfortable coming to you with issues or problems at work.
 In return, you’ll receive more candid feedback from your employees.
 They will know that if something goes wrong with their job, there’s someone there who genuinely wants to help them correct it.

 The New York Times explores this further in their article Bosses: Consider Caring a Bit.